TheAssassin/mediaplayer-setup/Kodi/HDMI-CEC.md

 This has been tested successfully on `LibreELEC (community): nightly-20220918-bb49fdc (AMLGX.arm)` with kernel `Linux LibreELEC 5.19.0 #1 SMP PREEMPT Sun Sep 18 15:13:27 UTC 2022 aarch64 GNU/Linux` running on a X96.

-Possibly this can also be achieved with systemd:
+Alternatively, the same effect also be achieved with systemd:

 ```
 cat > /storage/.config/system.d/cecfix.service <<\EOF